KalmeMarq/bso/README.md

 ## Extra

 There's also a StringBSOWriter that write BSO to a string format and BSOJsonWriter that writes it as a json (stringified).

+Both writers allow to set the indentation and style (minify, spaced minify and beautify).